whazzmaster/fitgem/README.md

 #  Contributing to fitbit #

+The Fitbit REST API is in BETA right now, and so it will quite likely change over time (though I can't be sure whether it will be additive change or change of the non-backwards-compatible variety).
+I aim to keep as up-to-date as I can but if you absolutely need functionality that isn't included here, feel free to fork and implement it, then send me a pull request.

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it